Githubneos/scribble_frontend/navigation/scribble_draw/blind_trace.md

     showReferenceImage();
 }

+let drawingStartTime = null; // Store the start time when the user starts drawing

+// Function to start tracking the drawing time function startDrawing() {
+    drawingStartTime = new Date(); // Set the start time when the user starts drawing }

 // Function to handle submitting the drawing async function submitDrawing() {
     const drawingData = canvas.toDataURL(); // Convert canvas to base64 data URL

+    // If the drawing start time is null, it means the user hasn't started drawing yet if (!drawingStartTime) {
+        alert('Please start drawing before submitting!');
+        return;
+    }

+    const drawingEndTime = new Date(); // Get the current time when the user submits the drawing const timeSpent = (drawingEndTime - drawingStartTime) / 1000; // Time spent in seconds

+    // Generate a random score based on the time spent let score = generateScore(timeSpent);

     const requestData = {
         image_url: referenceImageUrl,
         drawing: drawingData,
-    };
+        score: score, // Include the score in the request };

     try {